Has Nissan Peaked in the United States?

-Recent sales data for Nissan in the United States
+Recent for Nissan sales data in the U.S.

 There was a time when Nissan proved to be the powerhouse Japanese brand in the U.S. In the 2010s, for example, Nissan experienced very healthy growth.
 It was during that decade that Nissan achieved its peak, taking 8.37% of the market share in 2017.